-Except for Mr. Gandolfo's employment agreement described below, we currently have no employment agreements with any of our named executive officers which have payments upon termination or change in control, nor any compensatory plans or arrangements that provide for any payments or benefits upon the resignation, retirement or any other termination of any of our named executive officers, as the result of a change in control, or from a change in any named executive officer's responsibilities following a change in control.
+Except for Mr. Gandolfo's employment agreement described below, we currently have no employment agreements with any of our named executive officers which have payments upon termination or change in control, nor any compensatory plans or arrangements that provide for any payments or benefits upon the resignation, retirement or any other termination of any of our named executive officers, as the result of a change in control, or from a change in any named executive officer's responsibilities following a change in control, except that our standard form of stock option agreement for all employees provides for vesting acceleration in the event of a change in control.

 Pursuant to the terms of Mr. Gandolfo's employment agreement, if Mr. Gandolfo's employment with our company is terminated by us in connection with a "Change of "Control" (as defined therein), Mr. Gandolfo shall be eligible to receive 12 months' salary as severance, if he has delivered to us a complete release of any claims against us in form and substance reasonably satisfactory to us and if Mr. Gandolfo has not breached any section of his employment agreement.
+Mr. Gandolfo's current salary is \$330,000 per year.
 The severance payments payable to Mr. Gandolfo will be paid biweekly through automatic deposits; provided that the initial payment of any severance hereunder shall begin on the eighth day after Mr. Gandolfo has signed the aforementioned release.
 A "Change of Control" is defined in Mr. Gandolfo's employment agreement to consist of either Guy Cook no longer serving as the Chief Executive Officer or a sale of all or substantially all of the assets of the Company.